When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 - No front suspension

 The Decathlon Elops LD500e doesn’t have anything new up its sleeve in terms of technology.
-It’s basically older tech that’s been repackaged, Having said that, the specification is no better or worse than other e-bikes at this price point.
+It’s older tech that’s been repackaged, Having said that, the specification is no better or worse than other e-bikes at this price point.
 I have listed all the key features below.

 250w rear hub motor

 Looks like a fairly standard 250w brushless, geared hub motor.
 Claimed torque of 45Nm seems about right (if a little optimistic).
-Decathlon state the motor as ‘Vision Industry’ – I couldn’t find much info about this company and couldn’t access their website.
+Decathlon states the motor as ‘Vision Industry’ – I couldn’t find much info about this company and couldn’t access their website.
 But they are a Chinese brand (as are most e-bike motors of this type).
 It should be reliable enough and offer decent performance for moderate hills.

 504Wh Integrated battery

 The 36v 14Ah battery uses Samsung cells.
 Up until now, most lower-priced Decathlon e-bikes have had external batteries.
-This is the first hybrid in their range that has a neatly integrated and removeable battery.
+This is the first hybrid in their range that has a neatly integrated and removable battery.
 The claimed range of up to 115km (71 miles) in the lowest assist level will vary depending on rider weight, terrain and wind direction.
 A realistic average range for this kind of battery would be in the region of 40 miles.